 Home Fires is the powerful saga of the Gordon family — real people, names unchanged.
 Spanning nearly five decades, from the end of World War II to the early 1990s, their story has the scope, depth, wealth of incident, and emotional intensity of a great novel, and an abundance of humor, scandal, warmth, and trauma — the recognizable components of family life.
 This is also a masterful chronicle of the turbulent postwar era, illuminating the interplay between private life and profound cultural changes.

-Katz tells the Gordons’ story — the unraveling of Sam’s and Eve’s American dream, to the slow, hopeful reknitting of the family — marshaling a vivid cast of supporting characters.
-Deftly juxtaposing day-to-day family life with landmark public events, Katz creates a rich and revealing portrait of the second half of the 20th century in America.
+Don tells the Gordons’ story — the unraveling of Sam’s and Eve’s American dream, to the slow, hopeful reknitting of the family — marshaling a vivid cast of supporting characters.
+Deftly juxtaposing day-to-day family life with landmark public events, Don creates a rich and revealing portrait of the second half of the 20th century in America.

 - Available as an audiobook at Audible, Amazon and iTunes